 If you are over 35, you may want to consider taking a CoQ10.
 CoQ10 plays a crucial role in energy production in the body’s cells, including egg cells.

 As you age, your cells make less CoQ10 and are less efficient at producing energy.
-This can lead to poorer fertilization and early miscarriage.
+This can lead to poorer fertilization and pregnancy complications.

 A decrease in egg quality is the most important factor affecting fertility with increasing age.
-Research indicates that taking a CoQ10 supplement can improve egg quality and potentially increase your chances for a healthy baby.
+Research indicates that a diet high in CoQ10 can support healthy egg quality and potentially increase your chances for a healthy baby.

 Vitamin D is a fat-soluble vitamin produced in our skin cells in response to sun exposure.
 If you are in the sun enough, at the right time of year, you will make all the vitamin D you need.